Camping Gear

 Campsite:

 Tent- You really have a lot of options here, from large camping tents to light backpacking tents.
-We have chosen to condense our gear and use a backpacking tent while we camp.
-Currently we have an older version of the Marmot Limelight 3P.
-This has been an awesome tent and includes a footprint, which is great since many tents do not.
-We also love the REI Half Dome SL 3+ because it is on the affordable side (given that no backpacking tents are cheap) and has great size vs. weight stats.
+When we’re tent camping near our car we use the REI Basecamp 6 just so we’re super comfy with the dogs!
+We also love the REI Half Dome 3 because it is on the affordable side (given that no backpacking tents are cheap) and has great size vs. weight stats.
 This tent also comes with a footprint.
-Keep in mind we are two adults, 5’10 and 6’3'“ with two large dogs and these tents have plenty of room for us.
+Keep in mind we are two adults, 5’10 and 6’3'“ with two large dogs and this tent works great for us.

 Sleeping Pad-I can confidently say that I have found the absolute best sleeping pad for side sleepers, and its the Big Agnes Boundary Deluxe Insulated Sleeping Pad.
 I can sleep on my side without my hip bones ever touching the ground, and ever since I found it I sleep so well outdoors.
 To add extra insulation and help prevent my inflatable pad from getting punctured, I pair it with a Therm-a-rest pad.